20100dbg/20100dbg.github.io/_posts/2024-04-13-post-java-application-analysis.md

 ### Option 1 : Extracting the installer

 It turns out that it is possible to recover the password without even installing the application.
-The installer takes care of installing and configuring the MySQL database (creating a user, assigning passwords, etc.).
-But to perform these tasks, the installer needs to connect to Mysql, right?
+The app's installer takes care of installing and configuring the MySQL database (creating a user, setting passwords, etc.).
+But to perform these tasks, the installer needs to connect to Mysql, right ?
+And so use credentials, probably root's one ?

 Several tools exist for decompressing setups, but InnoExtractor was the most useful.
 After dissecting the executable, we find icons, scripts, a binary and an extraction of this binary, a file called CodeSection.txt

 ![Extracted setup files](/assets/images/post-20240413/1_extract_files.png)

-In this file we find several SQL queries, in particular to create a user and set passwords.
-And bingo, at the end of this file, we find two strings looking like passwords.
+In this file we find several SQL queries, and we focus on one that should set a password with `IDENTIFIED BY`.
+No password here yet, but it looks like GlobalVar[7] and GlobalVar[8] could store a password.

 ![Extracted setup script](/assets/images/post-20240413/1_extract_script.png)

-This is easily confirmed by searching for GlobalVar[7] and GlobalVar[8], and indeed these variables are used for the identification and creation of a user.
+And bingo, at the end of this file, we find these variables being set with strings looking like passwords.

 ![Extracted setup script 2](/assets/images/post-20240413/1_extract_script_2.png)